iranzo/iranzo.github.io/content/presentations/2020-02-13-campo-magnetico-auroras-fases-lunares-cohetes/index.en.md

 ### Origin

 - Earth has metal inside that moves and generates the magnetic field (pole)
-- Earht is also very big and generates gravity field.
+- Earth is also very big and generates gravity field.

 ![](tierra.jpg)

-Note: Vulcanos spit that inner melted materials to the surface of Earth
+Note: Volcanoes spit that inner melted materials to the surface of Earth

 ---

 ### Solar storms, solar wind and flares

-The Sun, sometines has storms and particles (debris) is launched towards earth and others with the `solar wind`.
+The Sun, sometimes has storms and particles (debris) is launched towards earth and others with the `solar wind`.

 ![](flare.jpg)